 Leukemia Home > Stem Cell Transplantation and Leukemia

-- Syngeneic stem cell transplantation -- This type of transplant uses stem cells from the patient's healthy identical twin.
+- Peripheral stem cell transplantation -- The stem cells come from peripheral blood.

 - Umbilical cord blood transplantation -- For children with no donor, the doctor may use stem cells from umbilical cord blood from a newborn baby.
 In some cases, umbilical cord blood is frozen for later use.